jimasp/behave-vsc/CONTRIBUTING.md

 - K. delete a feature file, check it gets removed from the test tree
 - L. create a new feature file, copy/paste in a scenario, check it gets added to the test tree
 - M. copy a feature file, check it gets added to the test tree
-- N. go to a feature file, click "go to step defintion" and check at least some of them work
+- N. in "project B", open the `goto_step.feature` feature file and click "go to step defintion" on some steps, including one step that spans multiple lines, and check they still work
-- O. rename the same steps file you just used, then check you can still use "go to step definition" for a step in that file
+- O. rename the `goto_step.feature` file and check you can still use "go to step definition" for a step in that file
-- P. in the file UI add/remove a workspace folder and check there are no errors, that you have the correct output windows for Behave VSC and that tests run as expected before/after the add/remove.
+- P. in the file UI remove a workspace folder (e.g. "project A") and check there are no errors, that you have the correct output windows for Behave VSC and that tests run as expected from all remaining workspaces.
+- Q. in the file UI add the workspace folder you removed and check there are no errors, that you have the correct output windows for Behave VSC and that tests run as expected from all workspaces.
-- Q. assuming you committed at step A, use e.g. `git reset --hard` and `git clean -fd` to undo the file changes created by these manual tests.
+- I. assuming you committed at step A, use e.g. `git reset --hard` and `git clean -fd` to undo the file changes created by these manual tests.